Sebash93/grability/README.md

 # grability test app
 Test app to apply to front-end developer of Grability

-This app has been built using angular.js and dependends on the following libraries:
+This app has been built using angular.js and depends on the following libraries:

  1. [Angular material](https://material.angularjs.org/latest/), used for
    the UI of the app